yashcrest/MERN-CHAT-APP/README.md

 Project Structure:

 1. `frontend` React frontend with Vite
-2. `backend` Nodejs frontend with Socket.io
+2. `backend` Nodejs backend with Socket.io

 **Running Project Locally**
 If you want to run both frontend and backend at one go